pts/tinyveracrypt/README.txt

 * tinyveracrypt works offline: it can be run on one machine, and the effect (volume creation or volume opening) happens on another machine.
 The latter machine can have less memory.
+* Easy command-line interface for creating encrypted volumes (also compatible with veracrypt-console).
+* Can create encrypted volumes without using extra disk space for some filesystems (ext2, ext3, ext4, btrfs, reiserfs, nilfs and ocfs2).
+* Can create or use a plaintext FAT12 or FAT16 filesystem in front of the encrypted volume.
 * PLANNED: Easy command-line interface.
 * PLANNED: Optional volume indentification by UUID and label for blkid and udev.
-* PLANNED: Implementation in C with only a few dependencies.
+* Nice to have: Implementation in C with only a few dependencies.

 FAQ
 ~~~
 Q1.
 Is tinyveracrypt ready for production use?
 """"""""""""""""""""""""""""""""""""""""""""""
+Yes, for encrypted volume creation (init or --create).
+Othwerise
-No, currently it's barely usable and inconvenient.
+no, currently it's barely usable and inconvenient.
 If you need something
 which works now, use the veracrypt command-line tool to create or open a
 volume, and use the veracrypt or cryptsetup (at least >= 1.6.7) command-line
 tool to open a volume.

 Q2.
-Can tinyveracrypt create and open hidden volumes?
+Can tinyveracrypt create hidden volumes?
-"""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""
 Not out-of-the-box, but it is easy to add this feature.

 Q3.
-Can tinyveracrypt create and open truecrypt volumes?
+Can tinyveracrypt create and open TrueCrypt volumes?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""
-Not out-of-the-box, but it is easy to add this feature.
+Not out-of-the-box, but it is easy to add this feature provided that the
+ciphers and hashes are added.

 Q4.
 Does tinyveracrypt support multiple hashes and ciphers?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-No, it supports only PBKDF2 with 500000 iterations of SHA-512, and AES in
+No, it supports only PBKDF2 of SHA-512, and AES in XTS mode (i.e.
-XTS mode (i.e. aes-xts-plain64).
+aes-xts-plain64).
 Support for others is easy to add.

+The number of iterations is confiugrable though (`--pim=...'), the default
+is 500000 iterations (`--pim=485').

 Q5.
 Should I use the VeraCrypt or the LUKS on-disk format?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""